+- Table A.3: The general element

 - Table A.4: The default-settings element

 - Table A.5: The profiles element

 - Table A.6: Other elements (static-tunnels, gui, and logging)

 The tables list the available configuration file elements with their attributes, attribute values (with the default value, if available, marked in bold) and descriptions.
 The element names in the tables are links that take you to detailed descriptions of the elements in ssh-broker-config(5).